Platane/react-flippity/README.md

 >_You think it's a flippin' game?_

-Animate list of elements using FLIP trick.
+Animate a list of elements using FLIP trick.

 [demo](http://Platane.github.io/react-flippity/)